djaus2/DJsEFBlogExample.Xamarin/README.md

 # DJsEFBlogExample.Xamarin
 A Sqlite Entity Framework Xamarin Sample app as per DJsEFBlogExample

+Based upon the Github project djaus2\DJsEFBlogExample implemented in Xamarin based upon https://xamarinhelp.com/entity-framework-core-xamarin-forms/

 Following the first part of Getting Started with EF Core on Universal Windows Platform (UWP) with a New Database from Microsoft docs.

 Also using my hints in Entity Framework with UWP and SQLite: Referencing the Model

-- Using Visual Studio 15.5.7
+- Using Visual Studio Preview 15.5.8 Update 2 (or later)
 - Using EF Version 2.1.1 in what follows.

 There is an issue with respect to referencing an EF Framework Core class library from a UWP app.
 This solution has resolved the issue.